3d Modularity Revisited: Examples

 In this subsection we will compute defects $\hat Z$-invariants using Conjecture \ref{con:habiro}, generalizing the conjecture in \cite{Park2106} to include defect operators.
 We present the examples of four Seifert manifolds, displaying different properties while all confirming the Modularity Conjecture \ref{con:modularity}.
+Note that the mock invariants computed here are also provided with indefinite theta expressions in \S\ref{subsec:indef_zhat}.
+Moreover, we notice that they are all equivalent to some of the optimal Jacobi forms studied in \cite{CD1605}, which are distinguished by their slowese possible growth of coefficients.